LVPlayground/playground/javascript/features/gang_zones/README.md

 spent more time on Las Venturas Playground, this isn't per se recently.

 ### How exactly are gang areas determined?
-We apply a specialized [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm, implemented in [clustering.js](clustering.js), do determine up to five clusters over which the gang members' houses are distributed.
+We apply a [mean shift](https://en.wikipedia.org/wiki/Mean_shift) algorithm to determine where the gang has located their houses, which has been implemented in [mean_shift.js](mean_shift.js).
+This algorithm doesn't have a set upper limit for the number of clusters returned.

-For each of those clusters, we then identify the houses that are within a hundred units from the cluster's mean, to ensure that the houses are truly close together.
-We then make sure that at least 50% of the gang's active members are represented in the area.
-If this is the case, the area surrounding the cluster will be considered a _gang area_.
+For each of those clusters, we make sure that at least five members are represented within them.
+If so, the area will be considered a _gang area_.
+The area is subject a series of calculations to shape and size them appropriately, which is done by the [ZoneCalculator](zone_calculator.js).

 There are certain _area size bonuses_ available as well:

-  1. At least eight active gang members have a house in the area.

-### Appendix: future considerations

-  * `ZoneCalculator::computeGangAreas()` could consider different distance requirements depending on the member representation factor in the area.
+  1. `medium-gang`, a bonus applied to areas where at least eight members are represented.
+  1. `large-gang`, a bonus applied to areas where at least 15 members are represented.